About Me (f.c.)

 So….
 Who Am I?

-Just another person passionate about skincare after years of being plagued with skin conditions myself.
-However, unlike many “beauty gurus” and “experts” out there who claim they once had “terrible skin,” I actually took photos along the way to document everything for proof.
+I’m the author, researcher, and founder of Simple Skincare Science!
+But more importantly, I’m a person passionate about skincare after years of being plagued with skin conditions myself.
+However, unlike many beauty gurus and experts out there that once had “terrible skin,” I actually took photos of everything along the way to document it for proof.

 My goal in showing these pictures is to help encourage others in similar positions, and show how much progress you can make when you understand the science behind skincare.